yomamafart/Exercise-5-5-Networking/README.md

-# Exercise 5.5—Networked Game
+# Exercise 5.5—Networking

 Exercise for MSCH-C220

 This exercise is a chance to play with Godot's networking capability in a 3D context.
 We will be extending a simple first-person-controlled character and allow two of these characters to be controlled over the network (localhost).

 Fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-5-5-Networked-Game.
+When that process has completed, make sure that the top of the repository reads [your username]/Exercise-5-5-Networking.
 Edit the LICENSE and replace BL-MSCH-C220 with your full name.
 Commit your changes.

 Clone the repository to a Local Path on your computer.